-Further details and insights from the ACI are available here.
+Further details and insights on the ACI are available here.

-IFRS Standards Institute
+IFRS Institute

-KPMG's Global IFRS Standards Institute provides information and resources to help the KPMG Kazakhstan Board and Audit Committee members, executives, management, stakeholders and government representatives gain insight and access thought leadership about the evolving global financial and sustainability reporting frameworks.
+KPMG's Global IFRS Institute provides information and resources to help the KPMG AZSA Board and Audit Committee members, executives, management, stakeholders and government representatives gain insight and access thought leadership about the evolving global financial and sustainability reporting frameworks.